WarmCatUK/morsepico/README.md

 All you need is a raspberry pi pico and a micro-usb cable.
 The code simply uses the built-in led to display text as morse code.

-There is plenty help online to get started with Pico, but just in case, see below:
+There is plenty help online to get started with Pico, but just in case, see below:<br>
-Ensure your pico is ready with MicroPython, see official guide: https://www.raspberrypi.org/documentation/pico/getting-started/
+Ensure your pico is ready with MicroPython, see official guide: https://www.raspberrypi.org/documentation/pico/getting-started/<br>
-I like to use Thonny to interface with the Pico, it's nice and easy: https://thonny.org Once you've installed Thonny, select "Run" menu, then "Select interpreter...", choose MycroPython (Raspberry Pi Pico) from the drop down.
+I like to use Thonny to interface with the Pico, it's nice and easy: https://thonny.org<br>
+Once you've installed Thonny, select "Run" menu, then "Select interpreter...", choose MycroPython (Raspberry Pi Pico) from the drop down.<br>
-It should autodetect the Pico.
+It should autodetect the Pico.<br>
-Copy/Paste the morse pico code into the top window and run, or alternatively download and open the file.
+Copy/Paste the morse pico code into the top window and run, or alternatively download and open the file.<br>